fnproject/fn/docs/faq.md

 3. Fn FDK’s — Starting with Java, we are releasing a number of FDK’s, or Function Development Kits, aimed at quickly bootstrapping functions in all languages, providing a data binding model for function inputs, make testing your functions easier, as well as lay the foundation for building more complex serverless applications.

 4. Fn Flow allows developers to build and orchestrate higher level workflows of functions all inside their programming language of choice.
 It makes it easy to use parallelism, sequencing/chaining, error handling, fan in/out, etc., without learning complicated external models built with long JSON or YAML templates.
 Best of all, Flow tracks all of the function call graphs, allowing for visualization in the dashboard, full stack logs of entire “Flows”, and variable/memory reconstitution throughout the entire function graph.
+For more information on flow see <https://github.com/fnproject/flow>

 ### Why open source Fn?